KatGia/SQL-basics/README.md

 ## What's Next?

-In the upcoming sections, you'll find practical SQL examples to help you get started — including how to use SQL within **R**.
+In the upcoming sections, you'll find practical SQL examples to help you get started — including how to use SQL within **R** and **Python**.